This is the point where I usually find myself wondering how and why someone who was supposed to care about me, treated me so poorly.

 There is a Buddist quote that says, “Holding on to anger is like grasping a hot coal with the intent of throwing it at someone else; you are the one who gets burned.”

+In terms of breakup quotes, I think this one is pretty great.
 And how true that is!
 It really does no good to get mad.
 But what do you do instead?

 Well, I had to take responsibility for what I did that got me there.

 That's right.
 In order to figure out how to get over a breakup, I had to figure out how I got into such a relationship in the first place.